Skip to main content

 Traeger Pro 780: The One Most People Should Buy

 The Pro 780 is the benchmark.
-Traeger built their reputation on this grill — consistent temperature control, 780 square inches of cooking space (fits a full packer brisket, a couple of racks of ribs, and a tray of vegetables), WiFi connectivity through the Traeger app, and the D2 drivetrain that starts reliably and holds temperature without hunting.
+Traeger built their reputation on this grill: consistent temperature control, 780 square inches of cooking space (fits a full packer brisket, a couple of racks of ribs, and a tray of vegetables), WiFi connectivity through the Traeger app, and the D2 drivetrain that starts reliably and holds temperature without hunting.

 The smoke flavor is lighter than you will get from charcoal or an offset smoker.
-That is just the physics of pellet combustion — it is a trade-off for the convenience.
+That is just the physics of pellet combustion.
+It is a trade-off for the convenience.
 For most people, it is a trade-off worth making.
 The food that comes off this grill is genuinely excellent.

 Traeger